carl2087/life-sort-drf-api/README.md

 Planning for the application was based on an agile methodology utilising GitHubs issues and projects tabs to create user stories for the site.
 There are user stories which are for the project goals of the site and what I wanted to achieve and I set up project tasks as well which incorporate the what is required for each step of the project.

-The user stories requiring implementation to achieve a minimimum viable product where then mapped to API endpoints to required to support the desired functionality.
+The user stories requiring implementation to achieve a minimum viable product where then mapped to API endpoints to required to support the desired functionality.

 [Lifesort Kanban board](https://github.com/users/carl2087/projects/10)